-Parnassia is a hardy perennial that reaches from 20 to 45 cm in height.
+Parnassia is a hardy perennial that reaches from 20 to 45 cm (8 to 18 inches) in height.

 They bloom in the summer, carrying white saucer shaped flowers.
-It has attractive heart shaped leaf foliage.
+Plants have attractive heart shaped leaf foliage.

 One of the common names for Parnassia is Grass of Parnassus.